Russian warship Moskva has sunk

 The news of the flagship's damage overshadowed Russian claims of advances in the southern port city of Mariupol, where they have been battling the Ukrainians since the early days of the invasion in some of the heaviest fighting of the war — at a horrific cost to civilians.

-Russian Defense Ministry spokesman Maj.
-Gen. Igor Konashenkov said Wednesday that 1,026 Ukrainian troops surrendered at a metals factory in the city.
-But Vadym Denysenko, adviser to Ukraine's interior minister, rejected the claim, telling Current Time TV that "the battle over the seaport is still ongoing today."
+Russian Defence Ministry spokesman Major General Igor Konashenkov said that 1026 Ukrainian troops surrendered at a metals factory in the city.
+But Vadym Denysenko, adviser to Ukraine's interior minister, rejected the claim, telling Current Time TV that "the battle over the seaport is still ongoing today".

 It was unclear how many forces were still defending Mariupol.